cogsec-collaborative/stix-enhancement-proposals/README.md

 properties, but while these are sufficient to address the needs of vendor-specific implementations they are not interoperable.

 # Scope
-* Defining new STIX SDOs as Extensions
+* Defining new STIX SDOs as SEPs
-* Defining new STIX Cyber Observables (SCOs) as Extensions
+* Defining new STIX Cyber Observables (SCOs) as SEPs

-# STIX2 SDO extension process
+* Defining named sets of custom properties to add functionality to existing STIX SDOs and SCOs (as in, specified in a CSD or CS) as SEPs
+  * In the context of SCOs this will must align with the concept of Custom Observable Extensions defined in STIX 2.0, Part 3.
+	* It's unclear how this would work with Patterning if you're trying to match against a SEP-defined property within an existing object.

+# SEPs for new SDOs
 1. Clone this repository.
-2. Give your extension a name and create a corresponding directory within `extensions/sdos/`.
+2. Give your SEP a name and create a corresponding directory within `seps/sdos/`.
-3. Copy `templates/sdo_extension_template/template.md` and
+3. Copy `templates/sdo_sep_template/template.md` and
-   `templates/sdo_extension_template/template.json` into the directory you just created (s/template/your extension name).
+   `templates/sdo_sep_template/template.json` into the directory you just created (s/template/your SEP name).
-4. Start by filling out as much as you can of <your extension name>.md.
+4. Start by filling out as much as you can of <your SEP name>.md.
 5. Ping the CTI TC on #general, let folks know what you're working on and where to find it.
 6. Create a dedicate CTI TC Slack channel for collaboration.
-7. Define the object's schema in <your extension name>.json
+7. Define the object's schema in <your SEP name>.json
 8. Rinse and repeat on Slack and minigroup working calls until you feel the work is ready to be presented to the wider CTI TC.
 9. Barring substantive objections by the CTI TC, do a pull request